 Pets vs. Cattle: Achieving a Different Management Modality

 A core component of cloud computing is the API structures built to allow management of Cloud resources with code, also known as infrastructure as code or IaC.
-With API-driven resource provisioning, IaC changes the game and allows for both cost controls and scale through the use of automation to provision and manage your cloud infrastructure.
+With API-driven resource provisioning, Infrastructure as Code (IaC) changes the game and allows for both cost controls and scale through the use of automation to provision and manage your cloud infrastructure.

 Traditional On-Prem: Pet Mentality